lamini-ai/llm-classifier/README.md

 ## Why wouldn't I just use a normal classifier like BART, XGBoost, BERT, etc?

-You don't need to label any data using Laminify.
+You don't need to label any data using `LaminiClassifier`.
 Labeling data sucks.

 No fiddling with hyperparameters.
 Fiddle with prompts instead.
 Hopefully english is easier than attention_dropout_pcts.